 About the Database

 One of the greatest advantages of the Slavic Humanities Index is that it indexes the most important and current Slavic humanities periodicals into one searchable database.
-The index currently contains around 200,000+ bibliographic citations from around 260 periodicals in twenty one languages.
+The index currently contains more than 205,000+ bibliographic citations from around 260 periodicals in twenty one languages.
 In addition, new periodicals are continuously reviewed and added to the index.
 Most periodicals are indexed from around 1994 to the current issue, but some select publications are indexed back into the 1980s.
 In the future, significant periodicals will be indexed retrospectively to provide a more comprehensive research tool.